AminAliH47/tele_backup/masterplan.md

 ## 10. Future Expansion Possibilities

-* **More Destinationss:** Add support for other backup destinations like AWS S3, Dropbox, or Google Drive.
+* **More Destinations:** Add support for other backup destinations like AWS S3, Dropbox, or Google Drive.
 The `destinations` app is already structured to make this easy.
-* **More Sourcess:** Add support for other databases like MongoDB or Redis within the `sources` app.
+* **More Sources:** Add support for other databases like MongoDB or Redis within the `sources` app.
-* **Retention Policy Enforcement:** Add a Celery task that runs daily to clean up old backups from Telegram channels based on a policy set in the `BackupJobs`.
+* **Retention Policy Enforcement:** Add a Celery task that runs daily to clean up old backups from Telegram channels based on a policy set in the `BackupJob`.
 * **Web UI:** A simple front-end dashboard (using HTMX or a minimal JS framework) outside of the admin panel for viewing backup status.